The F.U.N. Lab at the University of Notre Dame

 College Students on the Spectrum

 College Students on the Spectrum is currently recruiting adults on the autism spectrum that are currently attending or have attended in the past a four-year college or university.
 We are looking for ways to better support those with ASD in achieving their goal of completing a bachelor’s degree in their chosen field.
 Participants do not need to have finished a degree, only to have attended a four-year college or university for at least 1 semester.
 Participants will earn $50 for their time and effort by participating in this focus group.
-If you or someone you know qualifies for this study and you are interested in participating, please let us know by calling 574-631-5729 or emailing email@example.com.
+If you or someone you know qualifies for this study and you are interested in participating, please let us know by emailing email@example.com.

 A F.U.N.
 Lab senior research assistant, Andrew Flatley, was featured in the College of Science News for his work at Johns Hopkins during the summer of 2015.
 We are proud of Andrew for representing the F.U.N.
 Lab and for all of his hard work and commitment.
 Click here to view the article.